 Today we share some cool science activities for kids to learn about the sun.
-Kids will learn about solar power, sun light and invisible light, and how earth is related to the sun.
+Kids will learn about solar power, sunlight and invisible light, and how the earth is related to the sun.
 You may also interested in some interesting ideas of science activities for kids to learn about the moon.

 Fun Science Experiments for Kids to Learn About The Sun